Neuroimaging technologies

 Computational neural models

-With rich datasets of brain activites characterized by neuronal, hemodynamic, and metabolic measures, we develop computational tools to reveal correlations and causal modulations between brain and behaviors.
-Specifically, we aim at using advanced machine learning methods to develop models via the combination of large neuroimaging data sets and project-specific data sets with a smaller sample size.
+With rich datasets of brain activities characterized by neuronal, hemodynamic, and metabolic measures, we develop computational tools to reveal correlations and causal modulations between the brain and behaviors.
+Specifically, we aim to use advanced machine learning methods to develop models by combining large neuroimaging data sets and project-specific data sets with a smaller sample size.

 fhlin[at]sri.utoronto.ca